apache/nuttx/configs/olimex-lpc-h3131/README.txt

     CONFIG_ARCH_STACKDUMP - Do stack dumps after assertions

-    CONFIG_ARCH_BOOTLOADER - Set if you are using a bootloader.

     CONFIG_ARCH_LEDS -  Use LEDs to show state.
 Unique to board architecture.

     CONFIG_ARCH_BUTTONS -  Enable support for buttons.
 Unique to board architecture.